svavs/vulkan-basics/README.md

 First steps with the Vulkan API.

-The code it's heavely based on the online available (Vulkan tutorial)[https://vulkan-tutorial.com/].
+The code it's heavely based on the online available [Vulkan tutorial](https://vulkan-tutorial.com/).

 ## Download
 ```sh